 03 Creates an Entirely In-Brand Experience

 Personalized marketing is your opportunity to connect directly with your customers and bring them into your brand.
 So watch out for verification solutions that send your customers to a third-party website to be verified.
-You’ll lose control of the customer journey, and worse, the third party that gets all your customer data can then sell it or use to remarket to your customers.
+You’ll lose control of the customer journey, and worse, the third party that gets all your customer data can then sell it or use it to remarket to your customers.

-Instead, your customer verification software should should keep your customers inside your brand experience.
+Instead, your customer verification software should keep your customers inside your brand experience.
 This will allow you to own the customer data so you can continue to market, engage, and effectively build customer loyalty with personalized content.

 04 Requires Minimal Fields for a Streamlined UX